-Total points scored for this section: 15

-Total possible points for this section: 15
+Total points scored for this section: 15 Total possible points for this section: 15

-- 1 Has the state reviewed Operator Annual reports, along with Incident/Accident reports, for 2 accuracy and analyzed data for trends and operator issues. - Yes = 2 No = 0 Needs Improvement = 1
+- Has the state reviewed Operator Annual reports, along with Incident/Accident reports, for 2 accuracy and analyzed data for trends and operator issues. - Yes = 2 No = 0 Needs Improvement = 1

 Yes, the operator's annual reports are reviewed in-office by staff engineers.
-The review data is included in the 2020 Performance Measures Report that is released to the Commissioners and general public in June each year.
-Operator are taking steps to mitigate the risk by conducting meetings or visiting excavators at their work sites.
+They continue to review data and included this information in their NY DPS Performance Measures Report that is released to the Commissioners and general public each year.

-- Has the state verified that the operators analyze excavation damages for the purpose of determining root causes and minimizing the possibility of a recurrence?
-(192.617) Has the state verified that the operators have appropriately identified excavators who have repeatedly violated one-call laws and damaged their facilities.
+Has the state verified that the operators analyze excavation damages for the purpose of determining root causes and minimizing the possibility of a recurrence?
+(192.617)

+Has the state verified that the operators have appropriately identified excavators who have repeatedly violated one-call laws and damaged their facilities.
 Have the operators taken steps to mitigate that risks?
-(192.1007) Yes = 2 No = 0 Needs Improvement = 1 - 2 2
+(192.1007)

-Yes, the companies are reporting damages and conducting an investigate to the root cause of the damage to their facilities.
+Yes, companies are continuing to report damages and investigate the root causes of their damages to their facilities.
 Operators are maintaining a list of contractors or other individuals that have damaged their facilities.
-NY DPS continues to promote the adoption of the Common Ground Alliance Best Practices and has included this in the operator's current rate and/or merger cases.
+They are using this information to meet with the contractor to increase their awareness of their facilities to prevent future damages.
+Efforts continue to be used by NY One Call and NY DPS to promote the adoption of the Common Ground Alliance Best Practices and included damages in the CGA Dirt program.

-3 Has the state reviewed the operator's annual report pertaining to Part D - Excavation 4 Damage?
+3 Has the state reviewed the operator's annual report pertaining to Part D - Excavation 4

+Damage?